 The whole thing takes 30 minutes to pull together, which is why it can be a last-minute fix if you forgot about the upcoming potluck.
 The original recipe is wonderful enough, but you can always give it a tweak with nuts and chocolate if your heart desires.

 Let’s be real!
 Just the gorgeous red color is enough to die for.
 Bakers often use a mixture of light chocolate cake and a drop of red food coloring to create a mesmerizing look.
-Soft, chewy, and downright delicious, what’s not to love about this charming red velvet dessert?
+Soft, chewy, and downright delicious, what’s not to love about this charming sweet treat?

 As soon as things look smooth from the oven, you’re good to go with the decoration.
 Nothing pairs better with red velvet than a layer of cream frosting.
 Or else, dip each cookie into melted chocolate and dress it up with festive sprinkles.